mermaid-js/mermaid/src/dagre-wrapper/GraphObjects.md

 * point - the standard arrow from flowcharts
 * circle - Arrows ending with circle
 * cross - arrows starting and ending with a cross

+// Todo - in case of common renderer
+# Common functions used by the renderer to be implemented by the Db

+getDirection
+getClasses